habedi/mosaic-art-maker/README.md

 The main files and folders included in this repository are:

 1. [images/canvases](images/canvases): This folder includes the (original) images.
-Place your image files in this folder in order to create mosaic art versions of them.
+Place your image files in this folder to create mosaic art versions of them.
 Please note that the images must have the same dimensions (width and height).
 2. [images/tiles](images/tiles): This folder includes the tile images.
 There are already some tile images in this folder.
 You can use an instance of MosiacArtMaker to create your own custom set of tile images and put them in the `images/tiles` folder.
 3. [images/output](images/outputs): The mosaic art images are saved in this folder.
-4. [make_mosaic_art.ipynb](make_mosaic_art.ipynb): This notebook includes the code for creating mosaic art versions of the images in the `images/canvases` folder, and also the code for creating the tile images.
+4. [make_mosaic_art.ipynb](make_mosaic_art.ipynb): This notebook includes the code for creating mosaic art versions of the images in the `images/canvases` folder and also the code for creating the tile images.

 #### Dependencies